Home » Repurposed Furniture » Repurposed Garden Bench made from Chairs

 Finally, I’m calling this repurposed garden bench done!

-Do tell, what would you have done differently?
+Do tell me what you would have done differently.

 gail